turingschool/curriculum/source/practices/lightning_talks.markdown

 * Story time: Regardless of your overall presentation style, telling a story is a great way to connect with people while illustrating your point

 #### Practice

-* Run through your lightning talk at least once.
+* Run through your lightning talk at least three times.
 You'll have much more confidence and your audience will appreciate the preparation.
 * Make sure you can cover everything you want to within the five minute time limit.
 * If you can, run through the presentation in front of another person.
 They'll pick up things you would never notice on your own.